ahmedfayazyousuf/F21GA-Group-3-Batmans-Room/Animation/README.md

 ## Export Settings

-- Format: mp4 (H.264)
+- Format: AVI (from Unreal's Movie Render Queue)
 - Resolution: 1920x1080
-- Used Movie Render Queue
+- Used Movie Render Queue for final output

 ## What Worked / What Didn't